- Senate voted on bill introducing abortion on demand and violating conscience rights

 - ADF International urged Senate to stay in line with international law and protect life and conscience

-BUENOS AIRES (9.8.2018) – Today, Senators voted on whether abortion on demand should become legal in Argentina.
+BUENOS AIRES (9 August 2018) – Today, Senators voted on whether abortion on demand should become legal in Argentina.
 Abortion is only legal when the life or health of the mother is in danger, or where the pregnancy is the result of rape.
 Abortion advocates have pushed the government to introduce a ‘right to abortion,’ which could deny medical professionals the right to conscientiously object to participating in abortions.
-They wanted to see a “right to abortion” introduced, which could deny medical professionals the right to conscientiously object to participating in abortions.

 “Today, Argentina embraced life despite huge international pressure to give up existing legislation protecting life and conscience rights.
 Every human life is valuable.
 As a society, we should support all pregnant women, especially those in difficult circumstances.
 Argentina’s Senators affirmed this support.
 They voted down the ‘right to abortion,’ which would have been in violation of the international commitments the country has agreed to and that form part of its constitution,” said Neydy Casillas, Senior Counsel for ADF International.